Mydex Terms For Members

 Shared Data: If another Member shares Data with you, you undertake only to use that Member's Data for the purpose for which it was shared with you or otherwise with the explicit permission of that Member.

-Payment and charges for Data and Applications: You may charge a fee, or a Connection may offer you a fee, for agreeing to use an Application or for the use of your Data for one or more specific purposes that will be defined in the Data Sharing Agreement.
-The price payable may be set by you or by the Connection.
+Payment and charges for Data and Applications: You may charge a fee, or a Subscriber may offer you a fee, for agreeing to use an Application or for the use of your Data for one or more specific purposes that will be defined in the Data Sharing Agreement.
+The price payable may be set by you or by the Subscriber.
 Application Providers may charge for the use of their Application.
-Mydex will charge a small percentage-based administration fee to the Connection for any payments made by or to them.
+Mydex will charge a small percentage-based administration fee to the Subscriber for any payments made by or to them.
 Further details on payments and charges can be found in our FAQs.

 Availability: We will do our best to ensure that our systems are available at all times.
 However, we cannot guarantee or be held responsible for the availability (or continued availability) of any Data.